-If you are eligible for housing assistance, your application is placed on the housing register—a list based on each person’s level of housing need.
+If you need and are eligible for social housing, your application is placed on the housing register—a single list of approved applicants waiting for social housing.

 Levels of housing need

-Very high need—People who are homeless or their current housing is inappropriate and they have experienced a high number of issues trying to access and keep a tenancy in a private rental property.
+- Very high need: People who are homeless or have inappropriate current housing, and have experienced a high number of issues trying to access and keep a tenancy in a private rental property

-High need—People whose current housing is not suitable and they have a medium number of issues with accessing or keeping a tenancy in a private rental property.
+- High need: People whose current housing isn’t suitable and who have a medium number of issues accessing or keeping a tenancy in a private rental property

-Moderate need—People whose current housing is not suitable and they have a low number of issues with accessing or keeping a tenancy in a private rental property.
+- Moderate need: People whose current housing isn’t suitable and who have a low number of issues accessing or keeping a tenancy in a private rental property

-Lower need—People who have issues with their current housing but they do not have any problems getting suitable housing.
-They can afford a private rental property.
+- Lower need: People who have issues with their current housing but don’t have any issues getting suitable housing—they can afford a private rental property.

-If you are listed on the housing register as having a moderate or lower housing need, we may not be able to offer you a place to live.
-You should talk to your nearest Housing Service Centre about other housing assistance options.
+If you’re listed on the housing register as having a moderate or lower housing need, we may not be able to offer you a place to live.
+Talk to your nearest Housing Service Centre about other housing assistance options.

 - housing eligibility criteria